How to Get Married in Temecula

 There’s no shortage of fun things to do in Temecula!
 See the list below for an activity to accommodate any interest!

 If you’re looking to get in a hike, Santa Rosa Plateau is one of the best nature preserves, located off freeway 15 in Murrieta (a short drive from Temecula).
 If you love horseback riding, companies such as Vin Hestin Trail Rides offer a fun outdoor experience.
-There’s a number of hot air balloon companies that operate out of Temecula, such as Magical Adventure Balloon Rides.
+There are a number of hot air balloon companies that operate out of Temecula, such as Magical Adventure Balloon Rides.

 The largest casino in Temecula is Pechanga Casino.